Pride Month at Laurier

 • Martin Luther University College orchard, Waterloo campus (weather dependent)

-Laurier and Luther students are invited to visit the Pride DIY Fair for all things crafty, colourful and rainbow!
-Stations include T-shirt tye-dying, button making, face paint and temporary tattoos.
+Laurier and Luther students, staff and faculty are invited to visit the Pride DIY Fair for all things crafty, colourful and rainbow!
+Stations include T-shirt tie-dying, button making, face paint and temporary tattoos.

 Rainbow History in Canada